sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 This equality forms our *null hypothesis*.
 Our *alternative hypothesis* can take two forms:

-- Two-sided: The success probabilities are different
+- Two-sided alternative: The success probabilities are different

 $$
   H_0: p^{8K}_{m} = p^{Symb}_{m} \quad\quad\quad H^\text{two-sided}_A: p^{8K}_{m} \neq p^{Symb}_{m}.
 $$

-- One-sided: The success probability on GSM8K is greater than that on GSM-Symbolic
+- One-sided alternative: The success probability on GSM8K is greater than that on GSM-Symbolic

 $$
   H_0: p^{8K}_{m} = p^{Symb}_{m} \quad\quad\quad H^\text{one-sided}_A: p^{8K}_{m} > p^{Symb}_{m}.
 $$

-We use Fisher exact test for the binomial proportion for all models:
+We use Fisher exact test for the binomial proportion for all models, reporting the p-values in the next figure.

 {% include figure.html
   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/fisher_pvalues.png"
   class="img-fluid"
   title="Fisher exact test"
+  caption="<b>Fisher exact test: p-values for two-sided and one-sided tests across models.</b>
+  The grey line represents the 5% significance level, and the black line represents the 1% significance level.
-  caption="Fisher exact test: p-values for two-sided and one-sided tests across models.
-We use (*) to indicate models for which the null can be rejected at the 5% significance level in favour of the two-sided alternative."
+  Models marked with (*) indicate that the null hypothesis can be rejected at the 5% significance level in favor of the two-sided alternative; these models are Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2, and Llama3-8b.
+  The models for which the null hypothesis can be rejected in favour of the one-sided alternative are Gemma-7b, Mistral-7b-instruct-v0.1, and Phi-2.
+  Llama3-8b performs statistically better on GSM-Symbolic than on GSM8K."
 %}

 At the $5\%$ significance level, we see that there are 4 models for which we are able to reject the null: Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2 and Llama3-8b.